 We see evidence of this lack when marriage vows are changing from “till death do us part” to “as long as love shall last.”
 We see the evidence when couples write their vows, vows that have absolutely no language of promise or commitment for the future but are simply a sentimental expression of their past stories and current feelings toward one another.
 We see it when there is absolutely no recognition of the Lord’s presence: no Scripture, no hymns, no church.
 A Christian wedding day may be special, but it has lost its sanctity.

 But marriage, and therefore the wedding, is to be something much different.
 In Malachi 2:14 we read that marriage is to be a covenant before the Lord:

 “. . .
 The Lord was witness between you and the wife of your youth, to whom you have been faithless, though she is your companion and your wife by covenant.” (emphasis added)

-The Lord was rebuking His people for their faithlessness in marriage because they had forgotten these two important characteristics of marriage.
+The Lord was rebuking His people for their faithlessness in marriage.
+He rebuked them because they had forgotten these two important characteristics of marriage.
 They had forgotten that it was a sacred, promissory relationship that they had entered into.
 It was a covenant relationship that was to be a reflection of God’s own covenant love to his people.
 And, second, they had forgotten that God had been the witness.
 His holy name was affixed to their marriage license to legitimize the union.